lcharette/JSF-vs.-APS---Move-demo/README.md

 # APE JavaScriptFramework (JSF) vs. ApePubSub (APS)

-This Gist was created to show and explain the differences between the Ajax Push Engine (APE) default [Javascript Framework (JSF)](https://github.com/APE-Project/APE_JSF) and Pablo Tejada [Ape Pub Sub (APS)](https://github.com/ptejada/ApePubSub) framework.
+This document was created to show and explain the differences between the Ajax Push Engine (APE) default [Javascript Framework (JSF)](https://github.com/APE-Project/APE_JSF) and Pablo Tejada [Ape Pub Sub (APS)](https://github.com/ptejada/ApePubSub) framework.
 Both framework are used to control the [APE Server](https://github.com/APE-Project/APE_Server).
 This document supposed you're already familliar with APE.

 For the purpose of this comparation, I used the [Move Demo from the APE Project Website](http://ape-project.org/demos/move/) to compare both frame and serve an example of the same app running on both framework.
 The "move" demo and is ideal to do so since it is pretty simple.
-If you are already familiar with both framework, you can skip to the code examples included below.
+If you are already familiar with both framework, you can skip to the code examples included in this repository.
 You'll notice how both example use the same HTML, CSS and Javascript helper file.
 The only thing that changes is the APE related javascript code included in the HTML files.

 To start things off, I must point out that both framework have the same goal in mind : Provide a way to communicate in real-time with the [APE Server](https://github.com/APE-Project/APE_Server) inside a webpage using Javascript.
 They both provide the same APIs more or less, they both support websocket and other transport method for legacy broswer and have both proven to be realible on large scale application.
 What differenciate them is the way they work at their core.